Longford Gaelic Stats

 Additional Notes

 Titles are allocated to club units (not parishes).
-Where a new club unit is formed by two or more clubs merging, the previous titles of the individual clubs prior to the union are kept separate in Rolls of Honour from titles won by the new club unit.
-For amalgamation winners, titles are allocated to the amalgamation team and not assigned separately to the individual club units within it (thus avoiding double-counting).
+Where a new club unit was formed by two or more clubs amalgamating, the previous titles of the individual clubs prior to the union are kept separate from titles won by the new club unit.
+Here are some examples from across the country of similar practice (📑 Examples).
+For teams made up of two or more clubs in an amalgamation, titles are allocated to the combination team and not assigned separately to the individual club units within it (thus avoiding double-counting).

 To allocate titles accurately and consistently to club units, it was necessary to dig into specific instances where key titles were won by different or differently named entities from the same parish down the years, and determine using as much primary evidence as possible how to allocate those titles to club units.